systemd/mkosi/mkosi.md

 `Output=`, `--output=`, `-o`

-: Path for the output image file to generate.
-Takes a relative or absolute path where the generated image will be placed.
-If neither this option nor `OutputDirectory=` is used, the image is generated under the name `image`, but its name suffixed with an appropriate file suffix (e.g. `image.raw.xz` in case `gpt_ext4` is used in combination with `xz` compression).
+: Filename to use for the generated output image file or directory.
+If neither this option nor `OutputDirectory=` is used, the image is generated under the name `image`, but its name suffixed with an appropriate file suffix (e.g. `image.raw.xz` in case `disk` is used in combination with `xz` compression).
 If the `ImageId=` option is configured it is used instead of `image` in the default output name.
   If an image version is specified via `ImageVersion=`, it is included in the default name, e.g. a specified image version of `7.8` might result in an image file name of `image_7.8.raw.xz`.

 `OutputDirectory=`, `--output-dir=`, `-O`

-: Path to a directory where to place all generated artifacts (i.e. the generated image when an output path is not given, `SHA256SUMS` file, etc.).
+: Path to a directory where to place all generated artifacts.
 If this is not specified and the directory `mkosi.output/` exists in the local directory, it is automatically used for this purpose.
-If the setting is not used and `mkosi.output/` does not exist, all output artifacts are placed adjacent to the output image file.
-If an output directory is configured, mkosi will create `distro~release` subdirectories in it to store the artfifacts per distro, release combination that's built.

 `WorkspaceDirectory=`, `--workspace-dir=`